Arpit-Shah/ArtosDoc/docs/source/ConceptAndFeature/test-status.rst

-Use Test Status
+Test Status and Outcome
-***************
+***********************

-Test status allows user to update test status during test unit execution.
-Test status can be updated as frequently as required.
-Each status update will be visible in log file.
-Highest severity status update is recorded as test outcome.
+Test status is used to provide a periodic update about status of the test at runtime.
+Test status can be updated/changed multiple time during test case/unit execution.
+Each status updates will be visible in log file and Extent report.
+At the end of unit execution, status update with highest severity ranking will be considered as a test unit result/outcome.
+If test case has multiple units then highest severity ranking unit result will be considered as a test case result/outcome.

 .. csv-table::
     :header: Status, Severity, Usage